-NJSLSA.L6 Acquire Variety of short stories, Writing & Analysis:

-and use accurately a as listed above and by begin with short analytic

-range of general College Board. writing assignments, and
+range of general writing assignments, and

-, , Conege Board. build skills & knowledge
+academic and build skills & knowledge

-academic and leading to full essays.
+domain-specific words leading to full essays.

-domain-specific words Focus Areas: details that
+and phrases Focus Areas: details that

-and phrases illustrate the setting,
+- illustrate the setting,

 sequence of events as

 expressed via narration,

 initial assessment of

 character's perspective &

 motives.

 Focused Free Writes ;

 Timed essays and

 revision, silent close

 reading (with annotation)

 of a variety of short

 stories, including "A Very

 Old Man with Enormous

 Wings."

 In-Class and process

 writing.
 Sample writing

 prompt: "Based on your

 reading & analysis of "A

 Very Old Man with

 Enormous Wings", build

 an argument as to

 whether he is an angel.

 Be sure to include textual

 evidence & focus on

 literary strategies that

 support your claim."

 Timed essays in

 response to past AP FRQ

 writing prompts.

 Practice identification

 of literary terms; group

+presentation on short

+story

+Personal Progress Check